sgoldenlab/simba/docs/ROI_tutorial_new.md

 * How much time the animals have spent in different ROIs.
 * How many times the animals have entered different ROIs.
-* The distance animals have moved in the different ROIs
+* The distance animals have moved in the different ROIs.
-* How many behavior bouts and / or how much time the animals have engaged in different classified behaviors in each ROI.
+* How the animals have engaged in different classified behaviors in each ROI.

+etc....

 Furthermore, the ROI data can  be used to build potentially valuable, additional, features for random forest predictive classifiers.
 Such features can be used to generate a machine model that classify behaviors that depend on the spatial location of body parts in relation to the ROIs. **CAUTION**: If spatial locations are irrelevant for the behaviour being classified, then such features should *not* be included in the machine model generation as they just only introduce noise.

 # Before analyzing ROIs in SimBA